Mav-ninerniner/ZendeskCodingChallenge/readme.md

-### Zendesk Ticket Viewer \
+### Zendesk Ticket Viewer

-The CLI based ticket viewer system connects to Zendesk API where a user can view total tickets and fetch ticket details.\
+The CLI based ticket viewer system connects to Zendesk API where a user can view total tickets and fetch ticket details.

 **Built With:**\
--NodeJS\
+- NodeJS

 **Install the dependencies:**\
 axios\
 prompt-sync\
-mocha\
+mocha

 **Instructions:**\
-RUN ```npm install``` to install all packages from package.json RUN ```node ./src/main.js``` to run the program
+RUN ```npm install``` to install all packages from package.json\
+RUN ```node ./src/main.js``` to run the program

 **Testing:**\